KingricharVD/Astra-Coin/documentation/REWARDS.md

 | 2102400 - 3153600 | 850 |
 | ... | ... |

-The subsidy decreases every two years (1051200 blocks) by 200 DIVI, unless spork is not activated, which explicitly controls subsidy.
+The subsidy decreases every two years (1051200 blocks) by 200 Astra, unless spork is not activated, which explicitly controls subsidy.
-Minimum block reward is 100 DIVI, so no matter how much time passes minimum reward will be 100.
+Minimum block reward is 100 Astra, so no matter how much time passes minimum reward will be 100.

 `static CAmount GetFullBlockValue(int nHeight)` in `main.cpp` is the place where full block reward is calculated.